jxliagui/DS340W/README.md

 ## Getting Started

-Detailed dependencies reference can be found here: **DS340W/project/required/requirements.txt**
+The full list of packages in our Python environment can be found here: **DS340W/project/required/requirements.txt**

 -   We are using **python3.12**